National Cemetery Administration

 The National Park Service's National Center for Preservation Technology & Training completed a study in 2011* to evaluate general cleaning needs of marble government-issued headstones.

 Cleaning should be safe for the individuals involved and prolong the life of Federal headstones and markers produced over the past 150 years.
 The NCA 2011 study (above) addressed marble headstones.
-This 2020 fact sheet provides current guidance for treating marble, granite and bronze grave markers.
+This cleaning and caring fact sheet provides current guidance for treating marble, granite and bronze grave markers.